 And, while penetrating sealers tend to leave the concrete with a natural, unchanged finish, decorative coatings come in a variety of sheens, or even more durable epoxy- or urethane-style coatings, she says.

 The questions a contractor needs to consider before deciding on a correct sealer can seem almost endless.

 “You need to look at every variable,” says Keith Boudart, national sales manager for Aurora, Illinois-based Butterfield Color.
 “What’s the situation?
-Where will the sealer be used?
+Where will you use the sealer?
 What’s the potential longevity of the product?
 What is the decorative application?
 What is the climate?
-What type of traffic will the surface have?
+And what type of traffic will the surface have?
 Who’s applying the sealer and at what thickness?”

 Even a seemingly simple question, such as whether the job is indoors or outdoors, can bring up several issues.
 For instance, is the job in the Midwest, where salt is a given not just on exterior concrete but can be tracked into a home or business?
 Or is it in the Southwest, where sun can be the primary issue?

 One important consideration on the indoor versus outdoor location of a job is the odor of solvent-based sealers.
 Douglasville, Georgia-based Scofield has recently released a new line of solvent-based sealers that has reduced VOCs (volatile organic compounds) which contribute to air pollution.
 Still, managing director Art Pinto says they have a strong odor and require a mask for interior use.